 The cost is shared by the participant's home institution and AMATYC.

 The cost is shared by the participant’s home institution and the AMATYC Foundation.
-AMATYC will provide funding for four nights of lodging (double occupancy) in Denver, registration for the Denver conference, four nights of lodging (double occupancy) in San Diego, registration for the San Diego conference and select meals at both conferences.
+AMATYC will provide funding for four nights of lodging (double occupancy) in San Diego, registration for the San Diego conference, four nights of lodging (double occupancy) in Orlando, registration for the Orlando conference and select meals at both conferences.

 About how much will this cost my college?